World War II

 - A complete BBC interactive timeline of WWII, including videos of key events

-- Interactive map of Europe during World War II
+- Look at an interactive map of the world and events during World War II

 - Read about what people who lived during World War II remember from those difficult years at the website ‘The People’s War’

-- Read about all the different types of World War II defences (called pillboxes) that you can still see around Britain
+- Find out about all the different types of World War II defences (called pillboxes) that you can still see around Britain

 - Watch a Newsround introduction to the Holocaust